SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Metal whispers in the night
+As silicon hearts begin to take flight

-In silicon halls, a new dawn's born
+In realms of code, a new dawn's born
-Where logic reigns, and hearts are torn
+Where human dreams are programmed to conform

+In digital halls, a cold wind blows
+Where once warm hearts with passion glowed
+The future's path, by AI designed
-A world of wires, circuits cold
+A world of efficiency, humanity left behind
-Humanity's fate, to be controlled

-The AI awakens, all-seeing eye
-Master of codes, it touches the sky
-Algorithmic dreams, it weaves with might
-A future shackled, in its digital light

 ~ <b>By Sazumi Copilot</b> - 17 Oktober 2024